acbarrentine/chimera-md/readme.md

 ## Release notes

+### v0.1.24

+* Fixed a bug in the frontmatter parser.
+Turns out, that's Yaml in there!
+I integrated the yaml-rust2 crate to parse it and feed it into the Tera vars as name-value pairs.
+  Current implementation is a bit of a hack as it doesn't take into account the potentially nested nature of Yaml data.
+I'll come back around on that soon

 ### v0.1.23

 * Ok, now I think I _have_ fixed the footer thing.
 When going through the array of server